Can Livi help with sleeping disorders?

 - Get help in finding the right treatment and get medicine if needed

 - Get information and advice

-The GPs can diagnose and prescribe appropriate treatment through LIVI.
-Mild urinary infection does usually not require sampling for diagnosis and treatment.
+The GPs can diagnose and prescribe appropriate treatment through Livi.
+A mild urinary infection does not usually require sampling for diagnosis and treatment.

 Men with symptoms of urinary infections must be examined and samples must be taken.
 Therefore the GP will refer men to a physical healthcare provider for this.

 If you have up-to-date blood pressure, weight and height readings, a Livi GP is able to prescribe contraceptives if they deem it appropriate.